skiggety/skiggety-utils/README.md

 ### The full list ..
 ...can be seen by running 'todo' at the command line from within this directory.

-And by the way, a todo with a vote or 2 is really a "to-not-do".
+And by the way, a todo with a vote or 2 is really a "to-not-do", or a "to-do-if-you-are-in-the-neighborhood-and-it-would-be-wicked-easy".
 That's the key to the whole thing.
 Not doing everything you can, doing the things that come up often enough earn some votes.
-In some cases, you might want to make that more explicit, turns out writing "TODO^0" works just fine.
-(IGNORE_TODO) So you don't really need to look a t the full list, just a screen-full or so.
+In some cases, you might want to make that more explicit, and it turns out writing "TODO^0" <!-- IGNORE_TODO --> works just fine for those cases when you really want to make sure you remember not do it.

+So anyway, you don't really need to look a t the full list, just a screen-full or so.

 ### Miscellaneous